 Strengthening large muscles groups like the glutes/thighs, core, and upper body will help improve your posture and prevent things like hunched shoulders or an overly arched back.
 Visit www.drprem.com, for more tips on maintaining healthy joints.
 Staying physically fit and strong is also going to help you during labor- possibly making it shorter and smoother.
 (It’s important to work your “pushing muscles” by strengthening your core and your pelvic floor.
 Squats are excellent for this, and adding them into your routine 3-4 times a week is a great goal!)

 And last, but not least, working out (safely) helps to give your baby a healthy start to his or her little life!
 Your workouts may give your baby a healthier, more efficient heart, boosts their brain development, and reduces risks of certain diseases later in life.
 Give your baby, and yourself, the gift of good health, and workout during your pregnancy!
+You can also have a Prenatal Interactive Training for Baby and Parents.

 By Randi Thiebaud for the Healthy Moms Magazine